 We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.
 T.S.
 Eliot, Little Gidding

 To see a world in a grain of sand.
 William Blake, Auguries of Innocence

 Fundamental to the teaching success of the Department are our six Geography teachers:

 Mr Peter Price MA, CGeog - Head of Department

 A Chartered Geographer, Mr Price was awarded the designation by the Royal Geographical Society in 2010.
 He examines for CIE Pre-U and IBDP and previously for Edexcel International GCSE.
 An Oxford Geography graduate, Mr Price has extensive teaching experience and worked for seven years as a Chartered Surveyor before qualifying as a teacher.
 He was previously Head of Department at Bradfield College and also taught at Repton School.
 Mr Price has a strong interest in all aspects of Geography, particularly in contemporary global and local issues and is an advocate of the educational benefits of fieldwork, both locally and overseas.
-Mr Price also coaches football and is a House Tutor in Fletcherites.
+Mr Price also coaches football.